Clinical Educator Training (CET) Program Overview

 Registration to Become a Trainer for CET

 Eligibility requirements for participation in a state model "train the trainers" CET program and dates/locations of scheduled training may be found at http://data.fldoe.org/register/prodev/.
+Currently the trainings are closed for the 2014-2015 school year.
+Please check back in the fall for new training dates and locations.

 Department of Education